 The goal is to really understand the thought process that led to these choices.

 Contrary to other prioritization methods, Buy-a-Feature engages customers and stakeholders in the decision-making process.
 It helps you to get an understanding of what features they really value.

-One takeaway could also be information about whether a higher number of smaller updates are wanted or instead less but larger ones with more impact.
+One takeaway could also be information about whether a higher number of smaller updates are wanted or less but larger ones with more impact.

-Buy-a-Feature provides useful feedback and prevents you from developing features that would in fact not be widely used.
+Buy-a-Feature provides useful feedback and prevents you from developing features that would, in fact, not be widely used.

 Apart from these benefits, it is also a fun way to interact with your customers!

-If it seems hard to decide which features are most valuable to customers or if you are struggling with a complex feature request list but you only have limited resources, playing Buy-a-Feature is a great choice.
+If it seems hard to decide which features are most valuable to customers or if you are struggling with a complex feature request list but only have limited resources, playing Buy-a-Feature is a great choice.

-It is also useful if other market research strategies failed or showed that too many enhancement possibilities exist which are difficult to prioritize.
+It is also useful if other market research strategies failed or showed that too many enhancement possibilities exist, which are difficult to prioritize.

 Another use case presents when you are testing initial product features before starting a new product to get a feeling for the reaction of potential customers.